 Our Year 6 teachers are Mrs Willington and Miss Simpson

-Our teaching assistants are Mrs Harrison and Miss Readman
+Our teaching assistant is Miss Readman

 As last year, we will be using the new national curriculum objectives and assessments.

 Year 6 will have PE on a Monday and a Thursday.
 Children are required to come to school wearing their full PE kit.

 Our P.E. kit is a plain white top, black/navy shorts or trousers, black/navy jumper and trainers.
 Often, our P.E. lessons will take place outside so make sure you bring appropriate clothing!